thiago-scherrer/gotrader/README.md

 ## Caution

-This robo does not guarantee anything, it may not even work properly.
+This robot does not guarantee anything, it may not even work properly.
 You can lose money with it!
 Test the robo in the test network first.

 You have been warned.